engineervikas/Software-Testing-Projects/README.md

 # Software-Testing-Projects
-We have drafted testplan, testcases and testscenarios for some Software Projects.
+In this repository, there are "Release Testing Plan", "Test Scenarios", "Test Cases" etc. for testing of different Software Projects.